 It is important that concerns are followed up and it is everyone's responsibility to ensure that they are.
 The member of staff should be informed by the DSL what has happened following the report being made.
-If they do not receive this information they should be proactive in seeking it out.
+E.g. a referral has been made/parents have been invited in If they do not receive this information they should be proactive in seeking it out.